bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

+yeeks

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 2. How would you explain form validation to someone who has never programmed before?